rachanaudupa/PowerBIDashboard/README.md

 Interactive Filters:
-Category Filters: Users can filter by specific product categories (Clothing, Electronics, Furniture) to drill down into relevant data.
+Category Filters: Users can filter by specific product categories such as Clothing, Electronics, and Furniture to drill down into relevant data.
+Additionally, they can select subcategories within each main category to further refine their search results.

 Month Selection: Enables users to filter data by specific months or review all months combined.